 The digital advertising industry has previously observed that seismic shifts in data privacy solutions and regulation sometimes bestow, inadvertently, greater dominance onto the proprietary platforms.
-A proprietary platform is any buying point that sits outside of the normal open RTB ecosystem and allows for the use of media, data or buying opportunities outside of that ecosystem.
+A proprietary platform is any buying point that sits outside of the normal Open RTB ecosystem and allows for the use of media, data or buying opportunities outside of that ecosystem.
 Historically many large publishers would sell the more premium subsets of their inventory (e.g., homepage masthead) directly / privately.
 Programmatic started as a way to help publishers sell scalable and make incremental revenue from the remainder of their inventory (that they found more difficult to sell directly).
 Proprietary platforms are now starting to appear from major publishers (or groups of publishers), data companies, demand platforms and even agencies.
 In an ecosystem without third-party cookies, proprietary platforms may be able to offer targeting based on a substantial amount of directly-identifiable, first-party data.
-However, in return for accessing the wealth of data, proprietary platforms may impose restrictions in control and transparency to buyers.